Blending Neural Operators and Relaxation Methods in PDE Numerical Solvers: Discussion

 \section{Discussion}

 We have demonstrated the capability of HINTS in solving linear differential equations.
 HINTS is fast, accurate, and widely applicable to diverse classes of differential equations.
 The method is agnostic in terms of the differential equations, computational domains (shape and dimension), and discretization.
-More importantly, HINTS can be transferred to discretizations that are different from the discretization based on which it is trained.

 We conducted a systematic study on the performance of HINTS-Jacobi, where we examined why and how this hybrid solver functions.
-In summary, the embedded DeepONet solver provides fast, approximate solutions for low-frequency eigenmodes in the solution, while the embedded Jacobi solver handles the remaining higher-frequency eigenmodes, guaranteeing the convergence of the solver.
-Such a combination of solvers incorporates advantages from both ends, improving the performance beyond individual solvers: classical solvers either are slow or even fail to convergence; an individual deep learning solver may only provide an approximate solution.
-We emphasize that to introduce deep learning into numerical solvers, integration works better than substitution.
-A hybrid methodology, instead of starting from scratch, retains the advantages from numerical solvers that have been studied for centuries.
+In summary, the embedded DeepONet solver provides fast, approximate solutions for low-frequency eigenmodes in the solution, while the embedded \oldtext{Jacobi solver} \revv{relaxation method} handles the remaining higher-frequency eigenmodes, guaranteeing the convergence of the solver.
+Such a combination, instead of substitution, incorporates advantages from both ends, improving the performance beyond individual solvers.
+A hybrid methodology, instead of starting from scratch, retains the advantages from numerical solvers that have been studied for centuries as well as from DeepONet as a powerful operator approximator.
+In Section S3.5, we show inferior results where the DeepONet is replaced by the k-nearest neighbor with Gaussian kernel.
 While the DeepONet is trained with a finite dataset, the setup of HINTS enables the generalization into infinite test cases with the preservation of convergence to machine zero.